f-dx/Awesome-Targeted-Individuals/README.md

 <!-- description -->

-A one line description of the product or tool.
+A full pack of information to protect description of the product or tool.
 See [awesome-firebase](https://github.com/jthegedus/awesome-firebase) for an example.